-The dramatically evolving digital age with the influx of advanced technologies have changed the way businesses operate and interact with their customers across the globe.
-Economic volatility, market dynamism and cultural diversity demand organizations to stay agile and ever-ready for introducing product development, profit areas and enhanced capabilities.
+The dramatically evolving digital age with the influx of advanced technologies has changed the way businesses operate and interact with their customers across the globe.
+Economic volatility, market dynamism, and cultural diversity demand organizations to stay agile manifesto and ever-ready for introducing product development, profit areas, and enhanced capabilities.
 Companies that fail to change, fail to grow and ultimately fail to sustain and live up to customer expectations.

 Why does a leader need to be a change agent?

 ‘Change’ should be treated as an interwoven element of the business strategy at large.
-A leader in this regard needs to ensure that the identified, introduced and implemented changes are making a positive difference at all levels regardless of the organizational hierarchies, ranks or silos.
+A leader in this regard needs to ensure that the identified, introduced, and implemented changes are making a positive difference at all levels regardless of the organizational hierarchies, ranks, or silos.
 A leader who is also a change agent believes in getting the right things done through the right people at the right time without creating any added hassles.

-An effective change agent thinks beyond just the team achievements; he/she wants the company along with all its employees to grow, which requires high levels of willingness, dedication, accountability and action.
+An effective change agent thinks beyond just the team achievements; he/she wants the company along with all its employees to grow, which requires high levels of willingness, dedication, accountability, and action.
 They should always be ready to explore better ideas, renew their thoughts, reinvent ways of work that can make maximum impact and influence at the earliest.
-Hence, change-leaders need to have:
+Hence, change leaders need to have:

-Diversified areas of knowledge: Change agents are interested in more than their own field.
+- Diversified areas of knowledge: Change agents are interested in more than their own field.
 They grow innate curiosity for other industries and work areas and they never believe in getting stuck in their own comfort zone.
-They keep digging information, reading and interacting with people from varied industries to gain as much knowledge and valuable insights they can to keep growing and spotting new scopes of improvement and business growth.
+They keep digging information, reading, and interacting with people from varied industries to gain as much knowledge and valuable insights as they can to keep growing and spotting new scopes of improvement and business growth.

-Great oratory and listening skills: A change-driven leader has a gift of gab, which renders him/her wonderful oratory or public speaking skills, which helps them to express their thoughts precisely and tactfully.
-However, the most desirable skill that still makes maximum impact on people is their ability to listen without interruptions and judgements.
+- Great oratory and listening skills: A change-driven leader has a gift of gab, which renders him/her wonderful oratory or public speaking skills, which helps them to express their thoughts precisely and tactfully.
+However, the most desirable skill that still makes maximum impact on people is their ability to listen without interruptions and judgments.
 A successful change agent/leader is expected to explore peoples’ perspectives while looking for a solution, and this helps them develop stronger relationships and trust factors with the employees.

-Strong and wide network: A change agent leader knows the value of building amicable relationships with people from different walks of life.
+- Strong and wide network: A change agent leader knows the value of building amicable relationships with people from different walks of life.
 It doesn’t only allow them to broaden their thinking horizon but also helps them build a strong web of network with acquaintances and connections who can be reached out to when required to meet any business purpose.
 A strong network always means that the leader has more than enough experts to consult a specific topic, subject or industry.

-Most importantly, a leader who is a change agent shows sufficient courage to choose the less trodden path, in order to discover new ideas, business areas and benefits for the company’s betterment.
+Most importantly, a leader who is a change agent shows sufficient courage to choose the less trodden path, in order to discover new ideas, business areas, and benefits for the company’s betterment.
 Great leaders who love embracing change never fail to prove their credibility as they are always driven by measurable results.
 They prove their trustworthiness to the decision-makers as well as to the employees and subordinates.